 In 2015, the EPA lowered the Ozone National Ambient Air Quality Standards (NAAQS) from 75 ppb to 70 ppb.
 Impacted states were required to submit ITSIPs in 2018 to comply with the "Good Neighbor Provision" of the Clean Air Act (CAA).
 The EPA did not act on these ITSIP submissions by the deadline established in the CAA and entered consent decrees establishing deadlines to take final action on various ITSIPs.
-In February 2022, the EPA published a proposed rule to disapprove of ITSIPs submitted by nineteen states including Missouri and Oklahoma.
+In February 2022, the EPA published a proposed rule to disapprove the ITSIPs submitted by nineteen states including Missouri and Oklahoma.
 In April 2022, the EPA published a final approval of the Kansas ITSIP in the Federal Register.
-Missouri Department of Natural Resources (MDNR) submitted a supplemental ITSIP to the EPA on November 1, 2022.
-In

-February 2023, the EPA published a final rule disapproving the ITSIPs submitted by 19 states, including the final disapproval of the Missouri and Oklahoma ITSIPs.
-In April 2023, the Attorneys General of Missouri and Oklahoma have filed Petitions for Review in the U.S. 8th and 10th Circuit Courts of Appeals, respectively, challenging the EPA disapproval.
-In May 2023, the 8th Circuit granted Missouri's stay request and denied the EPA's request for a change of venue to the D.C.
-Circuit.
-Due to uncertainties regarding the legal challenges, the impact on Evergy Missouri West's operations and the cost to comply is unknown but is not expected to be material if the ITSIPs are approved in their current forms.
+The Missouri Department of Natural Resources (MDNR) submitted a supplemental ITSIP to the EPA on November 1, 2022, but the EPA has not taken action or proposed action on that supplemental ITSIP.
+In February 2023, the EPA published a final rule disapproving the ITSIPs submitted by 19 states, including the final disapproval of the Missouri and Oklahoma ITSIPs.
+In April 2023, the Attorneys General of Missouri and Oklahoma filed Petitions for Review in the U.S. Courts of Appeals for the Eighth and Tenth Circuits, respectively, challenging the EPA's disapproval.
+In May 2023, the Eighth Circuit granted a stay of the EPA's disapproval of the Missouri ITSIP.
+Similarly, in July 2023, the Tenth Circuit granted a stay of the EPA's disapproval of the Oklahoma ITSIP.